 A divorce involves so many emotional and mental stresses.
-Not only the mental strains but also it may have some financial impacts on you.
-That is why it is good to have some financial stability before you go for the divorce process and here you know about how much does a divorce costs in Canada?
+Not only the mental strains, but it may also have some financial impacts on you.
+That is why it is good to have some financial stability before you go through the divorce process, and here you know about how much does a divorce cost in Canada.

-Basically, the cost of a divorce depends on the type of divorce and also certain things.
-But you can also estimate the total cost of divorce before proceeding, only if you want to avoid any extra costs.
-Here are given the basic and average divorce costs in Canada.
+Basically, the cost of a divorce depends on the type of divorce and certain things.
+You can also estimate the total cost of divorce before proceeding, but only if you want to avoid any extra costs.
+Here are the basic and average divorce costs in Canada.
 So keep reading!

 How much does a Divorce Cost in Canada?

-Divorce costs usually depend on what type of divorce you will go for.
+Divorce costs usually depend on what type of divorce you choose.
 There are various kinds of divorce, for example, Uncontested Divorce, Contested divorce, etc.

-That is why basically, It costs more compared to other divorce processes.
+That is why, basically, it costs more compared to other divorce processes.
 But there are also some costs or fees that you cannot avoid.
-For example; court fees, and lawyer fees (if necessary).
-It is also a point to be noted that court fees also vary from province to province in Canada.
+For example, court fees and lawyer fees. (if necessary) It is also important to note that court fees also vary from province to province in Canada.

 The average Canadian who chooses to go through the traditional family law route will spend between $15,000 and $20,000 on their divorce.
 This includes costs for hiring a reputable lawyer as well as fees associated with taking their case to court.
 If you are planning to take your case there, you can expect initial expenses of around $10,000.

-So below are given a brief discussion about the types of divorce and its cost:
+Below is a brief discussion about the types of divorce and their costs:

-For an uncontested divorce, the divorce lawyer usually charges around 1000 CAD on average in Canada.
-But the average fees can be varied between 1000-2000 CAD.
+For an uncontested divorce, the divorce lawyer usually charges around 1,000 CAD on average in Canada.
+But the average fee can vary between 1000 and 2000 CAD.
 There is also a charge, which is called court fees.
 However, it also depends on which province you belong to.

 A contested divorce costs more compared to an amicable divorce.
-Because this divorce happens when both parties cannot agree and have issues with the division of shared assets, debts, child supports, and so on.
+This divorce happens when both parties cannot agree and have issues with the division of shared assets, debts, child support, and so on.
 When both parties start fighting against each other, by and large, the expenses increase.

-In a contested divorce, the cost is around 15000 CAD.
+In a contested divorce, the cost is around 15,000 CAD.
 But in some provinces of Canada, the cost can be much lower than this.
 The more complex the case is, the more it will cost.
-If the lawyer has to determine the shared debts or child custody, the lawyer has to go with some court proceedings, which costs you more money.
+If the lawyer has to determine the shared debts or child custody, the lawyer has to go through some court proceedings, which costs you more money.

 This is also an easy and cheaper divorce option when your case involves no child custody or property issues.
-Because this divorce only deals with some limited support like professional legal help or hiring a divorce lawyer.
-It always depends on the divorce package you will go for.
+This divorce only deals with some limited support, like professional legal help or hiring a divorce lawyer.
+It always depends on the divorce package you choose.

-There are plenty of lawyers who offer quick divorce online packages.
+There are plenty of lawyers who offer quick divorces online.
 You can choose a package depending on your situation and the case.
-Then these packages will cost you around 500-1000 CAD.
+These packages will cost you around 500–1000 CAD.
 It will depend on your package and also on the lawyer.
-Some lawyer charges a little bit more than regular lawyers.
+Some lawyers charge a little bit more than regular lawyers.

 Other Additional Fees

-There are also some additional fees in a divorce process that you should be concerned about.
-These additional fees include the cost for the lawyers, notary public, court expenses, etc. So, below are given a short description of these costs.
+There are also some additional fees in the divorce process that you should be concerned about.
+These additional fees include the cost of the lawyers, notary public, court expenses, etc. So, below is a short description of these divorce costs.

-In a divorce process, it is quite common to have a divorce lawyer.
+In the divorce process, it is quite common to have a divorce lawyer.
 Almost every general person who doesn’t have that much knowledge about the legal process is most likely to hire a lawyer.
-Lawyers are usually charged hours basis.
+Lawyers are usually charged on an hourly basis.
 But all lawyers are not the same.
-Even their fees also vary.
-The average hourly rate for a lawyer in Canada is 200-300 CAD.
+Even their fees vary.
+The average hourly rate for a lawyer in Canada is 200–300 CAD.

 For an uncontested divorce, you may need to do the process through a notary.
-Notary fees also consider as additional fees because it has nothing to do with the legal costs.
-And notary fees also can vary depending on your situation and the complexity.
-Sometimes, if you deal with a lawyer, then the lawyer will most likely tell if you need a notary for the process or not.
+Notary fees are also considered additional fees because they have nothing to do with the legal costs.
+And notary fees can also vary depending on your situation and the complexity.
+Sometimes, if you deal with a lawyer, then the lawyer will most likely tell you if you need a notary for the process or not.

 In this regard, there are some expenses like transportation costs, other fees, etc. However, the expenses are not that huge.
-Maybe you need to pay only 1 CAD per kilometer basis.
-The serving costs for a bailiff is 100 CAD on average.
+Maybe you need to pay only 1 CAD per kilometer.
+The serving cost for a bailiff is 100 CAD on average.